-On arrival at the reflection room, the adult directs them to where to sit and gives them something to do.
+On arrival at the reflection room, the adult directs them to where to sit and gives them something to help them regulate or some work to continue doing.
 They then go over to talk to them once they are settled.